 While I would like to detail the concept and artwork of this album next time, I will focus on the production side, including a backstory of this song and what I prioritize when creating music as Dark Model.

 While I was able to shape the framework of this track at the relatively early stage of the album production, it took further work to complete it as I had to spend a considerable amount of time tweaking the arrangement and mix.
-In the case of Dark Model’s music, orchestral instruments play the main role in the arrangement, which is pretty rare for electronic/dance music.
-Having said that, if I tried to create dance music by relying on orchestral instruments too much, instead of using synthesizers sufficiently, the sound of the music would be utterly weak in terms of dynamics of sound and sharpness of rhythm.
+In the case of Dark Model’s music, orchestral instruments play the leading role in the arrangement, which is pretty rare for electronic/dance music.
+Having said that, if I tried to create dance music by relying on orchestral instruments too much instead of using synthesizers sufficiently, the sound of the music would be utterly weak in terms of dynamics of sound and sharpness of rhythm.

 Synthesizers as an “unthanked” tool

 Not to mention that synthesizers are indispensable for the production of electronic music, but when it comes to making rock and pop music, they are considered to play a more “backseat” role (or even to be dispensable).
 From the standpoint of modern recording engineering, however, synthesizers are robust tools that can also be used as a catalyst to enhance the quality of music production.
 They work in a quiet but dramatically effective way.
-Not only can they stabilize the low-frequency part of your track (such as bass and kick sound) and enrich the mid-frequency part, it also can breathe life into the rhythm by adding brightness to the high-frequency part (such as hi-hats).
-I believe that even pure classical music and ethnic music which are played by only raw instruments could benefit by putting synthesizers/electronic elements as a secret ingredient.
+Not only can they stabilize the low-frequency part of your track (such as bass and kick sound) and enrich the mid-frequency part, but they also can breathe life into the rhythm by adding brightness to the high-frequency part (such as hi-hats).
+I believe that even pure classical music and ethnic music, which are played by only raw instruments, could benefit by putting synthesizers/electronic elements as a secret ingredient.
 They are go-to guys who are also willing to be an “unthanked” tool.

 Dissect and articulate your music

-For example, it is important to find out two types of sounds included in your song/track.
-One is the sound which exists subtly but contributes substantially to the color of the track (which includes what I would call “ghost” notes, not limited to drum sounds).
-The other is the sound which plays a significant role but could be a conflict with the effect of other instruments.
-By emphasizing the effect of the former and controlling the latter carefully, you could keep or bring out the dynamism and articulation of your music.
+For example, it is crucial to find out two types of sounds included in your song/track.
+One is the sound, which exists subtly but contributes substantially to the color of the track (which includes what I would call “ghost” notes, not limited to drum sounds).
+The other is the sound, which plays a significant role but could be a conflict with the effect of other instruments.
+By emphasizing the impact of the former and controlling the latter carefully, you could keep or bring out the dynamism and articulation of your music.
 To put it more concretely, I would recommend that you make full use of automation functions by programming the gain and frequency parameters of (almost) every track, as well as plugins such as compressors, gates, and EQs.
 Make sure that all tracks interact with each other in terms of dynamics and rhythm, just like a seesaw.
 (If you’re interested in the details of this technique, try searching “mixing automation tricks,” for example.)

 What “final mix” means: Art of modern recording engineering

-Originally, orchestral instruments should not be cut out for rhythmical and uplifting performance.
+Originally, orchestral instruments are not cut out for rhythmical and uplifting performance.
 We already know there are a lot of great “dance” tunes and performances in the world of classical music.
 Maybe we should note that, however, especially in modern popular music (including electronic music, of course), there is a tacit understanding that only the final mixes can come into existence or be judged as what you want to tell through the music.
-In the mix, all the recorded musical information about the track, including not only its melodies, arrangements, performances, and sound choices but also its sound processing techniques such as dynamics, effects, and localization, is fixed and taken as your final decision.
+In the mix, all the recorded musical information about the track, including not only its melodies, arrangements, performances, and sound choices but also its sound processing techniques, such as dynamics, effects, and localization, is fixed and taken as your final decision.
 That means, technically, we enjoy the circumstances/settings where the music was recorded.
 And we, modern music listeners, are very fastidious about its quality.
 That situation is different from that of classical music (while the quality of performance and recording is essential in classical music as well).

-Trap of “performance supremacy”
+The trap of “performance supremacy”

-We sometimes come across performances which feature a live orchestra and a dance act/DJ and don’t sound as tight, sharp, or well-mixed as expected.
-I guess that’s because no one in the dance crew has enough knowledge and experience to understand the difference of sound characteristics between the two and organize them.
-Were it a performance of classical music only by a live orchestra, the conductor would play the role.
+We sometimes come across performances that feature a live orchestra and a dance act/DJ and don’t sound as tight, sharp, or well-mixed as expected.
+I guess that’s because no one in the dance crew has enough knowledge and experience to understand the difference in sound characteristics between the two and organize them.
+If it were a performance of classical music only by a live orchestra, the conductor would play the role.
 But if it were a collaborative performance like mentioned above, it’s impossible to expect the conductor or the orchestra to have an ear as keen as modern recording engineers.
 It would be necessary to take the time to communicate with conductors, orchestras, and PA engineers beforehand so as to close the gap between you and them all.
-Before that, we shouldn’t take it for granted that any recorded musical work can be live-performed.
-To me, they are completely different art forms which are based on different concepts and techniques.
-I’m wondering why, when it comes to music, many people fall into the trap of “performance supremacy.”
-On the other hand, few who are moved by an intricately drawn animated film or an epic spectacle movie featuring super high-end computer graphics would say, “I want to see this masterpiece live-performed by real actors on stage!”
+Before that, we shouldn’t take it for granted that any recorded musical work can be performed live.

 (Japanese edition of this article: https://www.tatsuyaoe.com/findings/dark-model-saga-backstory-1-survivors/)